jennysukut/straightforward-job-site-nextjs/README.md

   - DeleteHandler // this function uses either Ids or a specific setFunction to search and delete selected data.

 - Other General Components:

   - NavBar & Footer // self-explanatory

+- Big Components:
+  - FellowProfile // this is a functional component used to display fellow's profiles throughout the site.
+We have one set up for an individual's profile, but we'll also use this inside our applications for businesses to look at.
+We'll need to pass in the fellowData to be displayed in the component.
+We also have some controlled button options and will have other components inside this FellowProfile that'll be handled based on it's rendered context {ie. if it's someone looking at their own profile, or if the profile is being viewed in a job application}